 Mechanisms of Laser Effects

 The principal lasers used in ophthalmic therapy are the thermal lasers, in which tissue pigments absorb the light and convert it into heat, thus raising the target tissue temperature high enough to coagulate and denature the cellular components.

-These lasers are used for retinal photocoagulation; for treatment of diabetic retinopathy (Figure 23–1), retinal vein occlusions, and retinopathy of prematurity; for sealing of retinal holes; for photocoagulation of the trabecular meshwork, iris, and ciliary body in the treatment of glaucoma; and for the treatment of both benign (eg, choroidal hemangioma) and malignant (eg, ...
+These lasers are used for retinal photocoagulation; for treatment of diabetic retinopathy (Figure 23–1), retinal vein occlusions, and retinopathy of prematurity; for sealing of retinal holes; for photocoagulation of the trabecular meshwork, iris, and ciliary body in the treatment of glaucoma; and for the treatment of both benign (eg, choroidal hemangioma) ...